See Seville’s best sights from an open-top bus at your own pace.

 | Flamenco Dance Museum entry | ✓ (with Ultimate ticket) | |

-| Aquarium Entry | ✓ (with Ultimate ticket) | |
+| Aquarium Entry | Ultimate gives 15% discount on entry | |

 | Stadium Tour | ✓ (with Supreme & Ultimate tickets) | |